 Forage quality has a direct impact on feed cost and milk production of a dairy operation.
 As the quality of forages decreases, the amount of concentrate that needs to be fed increases.
-Studies also have shown that additional grain cannot always overcome decreases in forage quality, resulting in lower milk production as compared to when higher quality forages are fed.
+Studies also have shown that additional grain cannot always overcome decreases in forage quality, resulting in lower milk production.
 Both of these factors negatively impact income over feed cost and are often observed when lower quality forages are fed.
-To determine the quality of forages available to be fed or purchased, they must be tested by a forage testing laboratory.
-These results provide the nutritionist with the amount of each nutrient the forages can supply in a balanced ration for the milking dairy herd, dairy heifers, and/or dry cows.
+To determine the quality of forages available to be fed or purchased, they must be tested for their nutrient content by a forage testing laboratory.
+These results provide the nutritionist with the concentration of each nutrient the forages can supply and are used to balanced rations to be fed to the milking dairy herd, dairy heifers, and/or dry cows.
 In addition, these results should be used to allocate forages to different groups of cows and/or heifers based on their needs.
 This process allows one to best utilize available forages in a dairy operation.